TwitchPlaysPokemon/pokecat/pokesetspec.md

   : The Pokémon species.
 Can either be a Pokémon name or a National Pokédex number.

 **tags**
   : A list of tags for this pokeset.
-Should be used to categorize this pokeset for use un metasets.
+Should be used to categorize this pokeset for use in metasets.
   There are a number of tags that get added automatically based on the pokeset's data:
   - `biddable`, if the `biddable` field is set to true
   - `hidden`, if the `hidden` field is set to true